Investigation of Claim

 Exception may be made where provisions under EU or posted worker regulations apply.

-th March 2005, if not living with the person being cared for, a direct system of communication must exist between the homemaker's residence and that of the care recipient.
+Before 26th October 2000, the homemaker must have lived with the person being cared for.
+From 26th October 2000, if not living with the person being cared for, a direct system of communication must exist between the homemaker's residence and that of the care recipient.
 This may be a telephone or alarm type system.

 The care recipient must not already be receiving full-time care and attention within his or her own residence from another person.